zhangteng5513/plcontainer/README.md

 1. The function definition starts with the line `# container: plc_python_shared` which defines the name of runtime that will be used for running this function.
 To check the list of runtimes defined in the system you can run the command `plcontainer runtime-show`.
 Each runtime is mapped to a single docker image, you can list the ones available in your system with command `docker images`

-plcontainer supports various parameters for docker run, and also it supports some useful UDFs for monitoring or debugging.
+PL/Container supports various parameters for docker run, and also it supports some useful UDFs for monitoring or debugging.
 Please read the official document for details.

 ### Contributing
 PL/Container is maintained by a core team of developers with commit rights to the [plcontainer repository](https://github.com/greenplum-db/plcontainer) on GitHub.
 At the same time, we are very eager to receive contributions and any discussions about it from anybody in the wider community.